How to Create a Custom WooCommerce Customer Profile

 - Coupon usage

-Let’s say you’ve run a campaign for developers, and you want to check out how many developers have used a certain coupon code.
-You can do that by combining the “has used coupon” and the users’ occupation filters.
+Let’s say you’ve run a campaign for developers and want to check out how many developers have used a specific coupon code.
+You can combine the “has used coupon” and the users’ occupation filters.
 You can even further segment the user list by the ordered products.

 Likewise, you can check out how many customers used that coupon but aren’t developers.

-Another idea will be to use the customer lifetime value to find your inactive but valuable customers.
-So if a high-ticket customer hasn’t visited your store for a long time, maybe it’d be nice to reach out to them.
-There are few things that a business owner can do to improve its customer lifetime value but the basic principles are that a customer needs to spend more (per item), purchase more often, and remain customers for longer period of time.
-So if it has been a while since a high-ticket customer has made a order from you, it might be a good idea to consider some re-engagement strategy.
-The lifetime value date can be extracted from your WooCommerce user profiles in combination with the last seen filter.
+Another idea is to use the customer lifetime value to find inactive but valuable customers.
+So if a high-ticket customer hasn’t visited your store for a long time, it’d be nice to reach out to them.
+There are a few things that a business owner can do to improve its customer lifetime value.
+Still, the basic principles are that customers must spend more (per item), purchase more often, and remain customers longer.
+So, if it has been a while since a high-ticket customer has ordered from you, it might be a good idea to consider some re-engagement strategy.
+The lifetime value date can be extracted from your WooCommerce user accounts in combination with the last seen filter.

-In addition to this, you can easily export your filtered customer list including all the custom fields data in a CSV format.
-In this way you can use this data for your reports or perhaps create an email campaign where you can import a custom selection of customers, along with the custom fields data that you need.
+In addition to this, you can easily export your filtered customer list, including all the custom field data in a CSV format.
+In this way, you can use this data for your reports or perhaps create an email campaign to import a custom selection of customers along with the custom field data you need.

 Organizing the WooCommerce customer profile fields

-If the number of custom fields that you have for your customer profile gets larger, it might be a good idea to group them into different sections in order to improve readability and organization.
+Suppose the number of custom fields you have for your customer profile gets larger.
+In that case, grouping them into different sections might be a good idea to improve readability and organization.
 This can be done from the Profile Settings option in the user profiles.
-To enable profile settings edit mode, just click on the Profile Settings button in the top right corner:
+To enable profile settings edit mode, click on the Profile Settings button in the top right corner:

 Profile field groups

-Once the settings edit is activated you get a whole new set of options.
+Once the settings edit is activated, you get a new set of options.
 For instance, you can add groups for your custom fields.
-This helps you significantly when it comes to the custom fields organization.
-In particular, if you have a lot of fields coming from different plugins or belonging to different types.
+This helps you significantly when it comes to the custom field organization.
+In particular, if you have a lot of parcels coming from different plugins or belonging to different types.

-After WooCommerce custom fields section is added, you can move it around using the arrows button, which acts as a drag and drop handle.
+After adding the WooCommerce custom fields section, you can move it around using the arrows button, which acts as a drag-and-drop handle.
 This is a quick way to move it until it is where you want it to be.

 Reordering and hiding fields

-Then, another great addition is moving around your custom user fields as well.
-The same way you can move your groups, you can move fields to find an order that works best for you.
+Another great addition is moving around your custom user fields as well.
+In the same way, you can move your groups; you can move fields to find an order that works best for you.

-Although it is helpful to have a lot of custom fields, sometimes we just want the main information.
-With profile settings, you can hide some of the custom fields, thus you can achieve your desired organization.
+Although many custom fields are helpful, sometimes we want the main information.
+With profile settings, you can hide some of the custom fields.
+Thus, you can achieve your desired organization.

-From the Profile Settings screen you can also reorder or hide sections from the Activity section in the same was as the custom fields.
-All settings regarding profile customizations (show/hide fields and order) are user bases, which means that every administrator can apply their own custom “view” depending on the data that they most commonly work with.
+You can reorder or hide sections from the Activity section, like the custom fields, from the Profile Settings screen.
+All settings regarding profile customizations (show/hide fields and order) are user-based, meaning that every administrator can apply their own custom “view” depending on the data they most commonly use.

-That’s it!
-You have successfully created your own custom profile page for your WooCommerce customers.
-As you can see with our custom WooCommerce profiles, not only that you have the ability to capture and manage far more data about your customers, but all this information can be also easily searchable and accessible via the Users Insights filters.
+With our custom WooCommerce profiles, you can capture and manage far more data about your customers, but all this information can also be easily searchable and accessible via the Users Insights filters.
 We hope this article helped you improve your customer management and organization.